What Is An Accounting Period?

 Types Of An Accounting Period

-The numerous types of accounting periods are as follows:
+The numerous types of an accounting period are as follows:

-International Financial Reporting permits an accountancy term of 52 weeks.
-Many businesses use a 52-week or 53-week economic cycle for their economic collecting and analyzing.
+- Fiscal year: The International Financial Reporting permits an accountancy term of 52 weeks.
+Many businesses use a 52-week or 53-week economic cycle for their economic collecting and analysing.
 The Income Tax Department (ITD) permits individuals to record their taxes using either the conventional or financial year.

 Requirements For An Accounting Period